 |Requires dedicated subnet||No||No||Yes||Yes||No|

 |Allow specified source CIDR to apply to rule||Yes||No||No||No||No|

 |Allow specified source CIDR to bypass filter||Yes||No||No||No||No|

 If you have problems with FQDN on a specific gateway, follow the instructions below to troubleshoot:

-- To verify the above two steps are setup properly, disable FQDN function of the problem gateway by detaching it from the associated tag, and run a ping test to www.yahoo.com, to make sure Internet egress works.
+- To verify that the above step is set up properly, disable the FQDN function of the problem gateway by detaching it from the associated tag, and run a ping test to www.yahoo.com from an instance in the private subnet to make sure Internet egress works.

 - Attach the problem gateway to the tag.
 Make sure the tag has Enabled button on.
 Make sure the Whitelist or Blacklist is selected as intended.

 - Check the tag to make sure it has the intended URL configured.

 - Run a wget test from a private instance in the VPC/VNet to a URL configured in the tag.